FSXAC/FSXAC.github.io/documents/CPEN212/week9.md

 - a file is just a **sequence of bytes** -- where it's stored is not specified
 - **everything** is a file; obviously everything on disk (text files, movies, etc.) are files, but so are directories (folders), disks, terminals, interface to peripheral devices (e.g TTY), and processes.

+This abstraction boils down to: **a file is a sequence of bytes** and that we the only operation we have on the file is **reading the next character** (if there is one).

 So what isn't a file (in unix)?
 Files *might* be on disk, but it could live on RAM or nowhere at all.
 Files might have a path and names, but they might not.

 For example, when we "pipe" the output of one program to another (e.g. grep), both programs treat the input/output as a file, but this "file" doesn't exist anywhere.